saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 ```

-PyEZ returns the `JSON` as a `python dictionary`.
-In interactive mode, we can gradually drill our way down to the things we are really interested in:
+PyEZ returns the `JSON` as a python `dictionary`.
+In interactive mode, we can gradually drill our way down to the things we are really interested in.
+We start with the `ospf-neighbor-information` key:

 ```python
 >>> pprint(ospf_r1['ospf-neighbor-information'])